 Please have a chat with us if in doubt whether a particular natural wine is likely to age well.

 It is a continuation of the previous myth, so you already know what we had to say about the wine’s age.
 Some winemakers also prefer cleaner styles of wine so they do not age their wines in oak at all.
-In that case you will have a purer and moe straightforward fruit, but some grape varieties can be naturally very tannic.
-Oak smoothes those astringent tannins and make the wine rounder.
-We have got natural wines which were not aged in oak, but also a few ones that are oaked - up to you to decide which to try!
+In that case you will have a purer and more straightforward fruit flavour, but some grape varieties can be naturally tannic.
+Oak smoothes those astringent tannins and makes the wine rounder.
+We have got natural wines which were not aged in oak, but also a few ones that are oaked - it's up to you to decide which to try!

-We believe that natural wines made without adding any sulphites are not just for people with wine intolerances.
+We believe that natural wines made without adding any sulphites are not just for people with wine allergies or sulphite intolerances.

 These natural wines are expressive, they are healthier for you and also represent a direct continuation of organic principles - farmers ensure healthier growing environment and winemakers produce these fantastic wines without adding nasty stuff too.
 These are living wines and it is just extremely exciting to think about and try them out!